Mount Ida (Crete): Idaean Cave

 In ancient times the Idaean cave, "cave of the Goddess" (Dea) was venerated by Minoans and Hellenes alike.
 By Greek times the cave was rededicated to Zeus.
 The cave where Zeus was nurtured is variously stated to be this cave, another of the same name, or the Dictaean cave.

 Votive seals and ivories have been found in the cave.
 Like the Dictaean cave, the Idaean cave was known as a place of initiations.
 It may have served as the site of an oracle, symbolized by the frequent depiction of a tripod on coins of nearby Axos, which presumably controlled the territory around the cave.

 The Old Man of Crete

 In Inferno XIV, Dante visualizes an old man within Mt.
 Ida.
-His head was of gold, his arms and breast of silver, his lower abdomen brass, and below that he was of iron except that his right foot was of clay, upon which all his weight bore.
-This symbolized the decay of the world, and his tears formed the rivers of Hell.
+His head was of gold, his arms and breasts of silver, his lower abdomen brass, and below that he was of iron except that his right foot was of baked clay, upon which all his weight bore.
+This symbolized the decay of the world, and his tears formed the rivers of Hell: Acheron, Styx, Lethe, and Phlegethon, and Cocytus.